JetBrains/amper/docs/GradleMigration.md

 }
 ```

-Here is how it maps to the Amper Module DSL:
+Here is how it maps to the Amper module DSL:
 ```yaml
 dependencies:
   - ../api: exported